nitingoyal1786/Inventory-management-System-With---JSON/README.md

 The system aims to streamline the process of managing inventory and sales for small businesses or retail shops.

 # Key Features
+## Product Listing:
-## Product Listing ##: Displays the list of available products, including their names, prices, and quantities.
+Displays the list of available products, including their names, prices, and quantities.
 ## Purchase Process: Allows users to select products, specify the quantity, and calculate the total billing amount.
 ## GST Calculation: Automatically adds 18% GST to the product price and adjusts the billing amount accordingly.
 ## Inventory Management: Automatically updates the quantity of products after a sale, ensuring accurate inventory tracking.